-The VAPG project cannot start before the grant award is closed and must be completed within 3 years.
-The grant usage window is indicated in the grant annoucment and changes yearly.
+The VAPG project cannot start before the grant award is closed and must be completed within three years.
+The grant usage window is indicated in the grant announcement and changes yearly.

 VAPG funds may not be used for:

-- Research & development (the specific value-added product must already be known & have a high probability of success)
+- Research & development (the specific value-added product must already be known and have a high probability of success).